 Yeshiva University The oldest educational institution under Jewish auspices in America.
 Can be abbreviated as "YU" or "Yeshiva."
 YU offers a variety of undergraduate and graduate programs and two high schools through the colleges and schools operating under it.
-These include the AS in Management program at the Katz School.
+These include the AA in Liberal Arts and AS in Management programs at the Katz School.